Authentic Lessons for 21st Century Learning

 Explain

-After viewing the art again, each student will write a narrative paragraph of five to six sentences, one sentence for each of the question categories on the recipe cards.
-Students will describe the picture's context, the setting, characters, and plot/conflict, and support their positions with evidence from the text.
-This narrative will reflect their final comprehension.
-The teacher should read the example narrative shown below to the class, if needed.
-Students will use the answers from the recipe cards to help them describe the context.
-Students must include specific details and imagery, as well as evidence from the art, to support their inferences and conclusions.
+Move through slides 20-22.
+After each student views the art again, have them write a narrative paragraph of five to six sentences, one sentence for each of the question categories on the recipe cards.
+Ask them to describe the picture's context, the setting, characters, and plot/conflict, and support their positions with evidence from the text.
+This narrative reflects their final comprehension.
+If needed, read the example narrative below to the class.
+Students can use the answers from the recipe cards to help them describe the context.
+Tell them that they must include specific details and imagery, as well as evidence from the art, to support their inferences and conclusions.

-After students have written the narratives, they will tape their stories on their backs, facing out.
-Students will stand up and "mingle" until the teacher turns the lights off.
-While the lights are dimmed, students are to form a circle of groups of three or four.
-The teacher should turn the lights back on when the groups are ready.
-Students will read the stories from the backs of the individuals next to them in the circle.
-Groups will then select a volunteer to read one of the stories from the group to the whole class.
+After students have written the narratives, have them tape their stories on their backs, facing out.
+Students will stand up and "mingle" until the lights are turned off.
+While the lights are dimmed, have students form a circle of groups of three or four.
+Turn the lights back on when the groups are ready.
+Ask them to read the stories from the backs of the individuals next to them in the circle.
+Groups should then select a volunteer to read one of the stories from the group to the whole class.

-As the selected student from each group reads a story to the class, other students will close their eyes and try to visualize the images presented in the narrative.
+As the selected student from each group reads a story to the class, have the other students close their eyes and try to visualize the images presented in the narrative.

-Students will look back to self-assess and answer how their initial comprehension, prior to using OPTIC, was different from their final comprehension (question three on the recipe card).
-The teacher should call on students to explain how using the reading strategies enhanced comprehension.
+Go to slide 23.
+Have students look back to self-assess and answer how their initial comprehension, prior to using OPTIC, was different from their final comprehension (question three on the recipe card).
+Call on students to explain how using the reading strategies enhanced comprehension.

 Have students do a Think-Pair-Share to discuss the differences between their initial comprehension and final comprehension, as reflected in their narrative essays.

-The teacher should lead a class discussion on how, at the beginning of the lesson, first observations were probably vague.
-For example, one initial observation might have been that the girl in the illustration got into a fight, unsupported by evidence.
-However, after using OPTIC to identify main ideas, make predictions, identify themes, make inferences, and draw conclusions, students should have a more detailed, narrative description of the art.
+Lead a class discussion on how, at the beginning of the lesson, first observations were probably vague.
+For example, one initial observation might have been that the girl in the illustration got into a fight, which is unsupported by evidence.
+However, after using OPTIC to identify main ideas, make predictions, identify themes, make inferences, and draw conclusions, viewers/readers should have a more detailed, narrative description of the art.
 This shows that having a reading process helps enhance comprehension.

 Extend

-At the end of the lesson, the class will discuss how having a reading process to analyze art is similar to using a process to analyze text.
-OPTIC allowed students to do what a good reader needs to do to aid comprehension: note key details (Observations), make Predictions, consider main ideas and theme in a Title, cite evidence to create Inferences, and draw Conclusions about the context.
+At the end of the lesson, the class will discuss how having a reading process to analyze art is similar to using a process to analyze print text.
+OPTIC allowed students to do what a good reader needs to do to aid comprehension: make key Observations, extend Predictions, consider main ideas and theme in a Title, cite evidence to create Inferences, and draw Conclusions about the context.

-As they watch the video students will note the important details on their recipe cards.
+Go to slide 26.
+As they watch the video, have students note the important details on their recipe cards.

+Display slide 27.
 After viewing the video, pass out copies of the of the text version of "The Bully" (hyperlink).
-The teacher should read the story aloud with the class.
+Read the story aloud with the class.
 See "The Bully Key" attachment for guidance, if needed.
-Have students apply OPTIC reading strategies by underlining key details (observations), making predictions, looking at the title/theme, citing evidence for inferences, and drawing conclusions.
+Have students apply OPTIC reading strategies to the printed text by underlining key details (observations), making predictions, looking at the title/theme, citing evidence for inferences, and drawing conclusions.

-While annotating, students will label all of the who, what, where, when, why and how elements that appear in the text, then write a descriptive summary that includes all of them.
+While they annotate, show slide 28 and have students label all of the who, what, where, when, why and how elements that appear in the text, then write a descriptive summary that includes all of them.

 Evaluate

-Student responses should affirm that using reading strategies does enhance comprehension.
-The teacher should remind students that the process they have used to improve their visual literacy is similar to the reading process they use with text.
-The students should be encouraged to use a set of reading skills and strategies to help them decode, interpret, create, question, challenge, and evaluate texts.
+Explain that student responses affirm that using reading strategies does enhance comprehension.
+Remind students that the process they have used to improve their visual literacy is similar to the reading process they use with text.
+Encourage them to use these reading skills and strategies to help them decode, interpret, create, question, challenge, and evaluate texts across media.

 ACCOMMODATIONS

-The OPTIC device is a great entry-level scaffold for other literary analysis devices such as SOAPSTone and TPCASTT (hyperlinks).
-The difficulty of the lesson or analysis can be increased at each grade level or changed to accommodate different students.
+The OPTIC device is a great entry-level scaffold for other literary analysis devices such as TPCASTT.
+The difficulty of this lesson on analysis can be increased at each grade level or changed to accommodate different students.

 Resources